Please note that because of the Covid−19 pandemic, we are currently unable to provide reliable information about forthcoming live performances.

-Nadine Sierra, born in Fort Lauderdale, Florida in 1988, was six when her mother borrowed a video of La bohème from the local library.
-Young Nadine loved it so much that the family still has the tape!
-Her passion for opera was fuelled by stories of her Portuguese maternal grandmother, a gifted singer whose father discouraged her from becoming a professional performer.“Ever since I was a child, I have had this love affair with opera that keeps growing as I get older,” she notes.
+Born in Fort Lauderdale, Florida in 1988, Nadine Sierra was six when her mother borrowed a video of Zeffirelli’s La bohème from the local library.
+Sierra loved it so much that not only does the family still have the tape, but her latest album, Made for Opera, is dedicated to its stars, Teresa Stratas and Renata Scotto, as well as to the singer who was to become her mentor, Marilyn Horne.“Ever since I was a child, I have had this love affair with opera that keeps growing as I get older,” she notes.

-Verdi’s Gilda supplied the ideal vehicle for Sierra’s debuts at Seattle Opera, Florida Grand Opera, the Teatro San Carlo in Naples and the Metropolitan Opera.
-Sierra made headline news with her La Scala debut, performing Gilda to the veteran baritone Leo Nucci’s Rigoletto.
-On opening night in January 2016, prompted by the audience, the pair broke with a house tradition dating from Toscanini’s time as music director to encore the duet “Sì, vendetta”.
+It was in Rigoletto that Sierra made her debuts at Seattle Opera, Florida Grand Opera, the Teatro San Carlo in Naples and the Metropolitan Opera.
+In January 2016 she made headline news with her La Scala debut, performing Gilda to the veteran baritone Leo Nucci’s Rigoletto.
+On opening night, prompted by the audience, the pair broke with a house tradition dating from Toscanini’s time as music director to encore the duet “Sì, vendetta”.
 Gilda, notes Sierra, is a young heroine of opera.
 “And that’s what I want to be in my life – a heroine for young girls and women aspiring to be strong and powerful.”